yawn156/flatboxP/README.md

 This fork is now using WS2812B-V5 from JLC, which include capacitors inside the circuit and also operate on 3.3v logic from the RP2040.
 Switch footprint supports Kaihl choc v1 and v2.

+If you noticed the front panel is missing one button in comparison to the normal flatbox, it's because I used one of them as RGBDATA.
+Inside the GP2040-CE folder I included my configuration file which sets the layout right and enables OLED.
+RGBDATA line still needs to be set on the webconfigurator.

 WARNING (1)!!!
 If you see the extra thumb buttons on the pcb they're L3 AND R3 respectively for macro ease of use in SF6, however do note that I still have to work on the case (which I'll try making when I have more free time, meanwhile you're welcome to remix it yourself or try an acrylic enclosure)